apache/druid/docs/querying/groupbyquery.md

 - `druid.query.groupBy.maxMergingDictionarySize`: size of the on-heap query-level dictionary used when grouping on any string expression.
 There is at most one dictionary per concurrently-running query; therefore there are up to `druid.server.http.numThreads` of these.
 Note that the size is based on a rough estimate of the dictionary footprint.
+- `druid.query.groupBy.maxSpillFileCount`: maximum number of spill files allowed per GroupBy query.
+When the limit is reached, the query fails with a ResourceLimitExceededException.
+This property can be used to prevent historical nodes from OOMing due to an excessive number of spill files being opened simultaneously during the merge phase.
+Defaults to Integer.MAX_VALUE (unlimited).
 - `druid.query.groupBy.maxOnDiskStorage`: amount of space on disk used for aggregation, per query, in bytes.
 By default, this is 0, which means aggregation will not use disk.